Heiji rebellion: Outcome

 Ultimately, Taira no Kiyomori defeated Yoshitomo.
 Yoshitomo was eventually betrayed and killed by a retainer while escaping from Kyōto in Owari.
 Yoshitomo's two sons, Minamoto no Tomonaga and Minamoto no Yoshihira were also casualties.
 However three of his other sons, Yoritomo (then only 13 years old, and future founding Shogun of the Kamakura Shogunate 25 years later), Noriyori and Yoshitsune were spared.

 Afterwards, Taira no Kiyomori banished Yoshitomo's son Minamoto no Yoritomo, seized Minamoto wealth and land, and eventually formed the first of four samurai-dominated governments during the feudal history of Japan.

 Legacy

-The rivalry between the Minamoto and Taira clans was exacerbated by the Heiji rebellion.
-This led to the Genpei War, ending with the decisive Taira defeat at the Battle of Dan-no-ura in 1185.
+The Heiji rebellion further weakened Imperial authority, placing power in the hands of the Taira samurai clan.
+It led to outright enmity between the Minamoto and Taira.
+The combination of this enmity and Go-Shirakawa's resentment of Taira power led to the Genpei War, ending with the decisive Taira defeat at the Battle of Dan-no-ura in 1185.

-The Kamakura period epic Tale of Heiji is about the exploits of the samurai who participated in the Heiji Rebellion.
+The Kamakura period epic Tale of Heiji describes the exploits of the samurai who participated in the Heiji Rebellion.
 Together with the Tale of Hōgen and the Tale of Heike, these war stories (gunki monogatari) describe the rise and fall of the Minamoto and Taira samurai clans.